Homological Berglund-H\"ubsch-Henningson mirror symmetry for curve singularities: Loop B-model

 \subsection{The total endomorphism algebra of the basic objects.}

 From the results of the previous sections, we see that the objects in $\mathcal{B}$ are all exceptional.
-In fact, the endomorphism algebra of the objects in $\mathcal{B}$ are presented as a quiver-with-relations:
+In fact, the endomorphism algebra of the objects in $\mathcal{B}$ are presented as a quiver-with-relations.

-\begin{thm} The cohomology-level total endomorphism algebra of the objects of $\mathcal{B}$ is the algebra of the quiver-with-relations described in Figure \ref{figLoopQuiver}, with all arrows living in degree zero.
+\begin{thm} The cohomology-level total endomorphism algebra of the objects of $\mathcal{B}$ is the algebra of the quiver-with-relations described in \cref{figLoopQuiver}, with all arrows living in degree zero.
 In particular, $\mathcal{B}$ is a $\Z$-graded $A_\infty$-category concentrated in degree $0$, so is intrinsically formal.

-\end{thm} \begin{proof} In order to prove the statement, all that is required is to show that the morphisms of matrix factorisations above compose in the way corresponding to the relations of the quiver.
-The first and second relations follow from the maximally graded case \textit{mutatis mutandis}, although the third relation is not present in the maximally graded case.
-Without loss of generality, it suffices to prove the relation where
+\end{thm} \begin{rmk} Before moving on to the proof, we remark that the quiver for maximally graded loop polynomials, as studied in \cite[Theorem 2.13]{HabermannSmith}, is on-the-nose \cref{figLoopQuiver} with $\ell=1$.
+In particular, the relations (iii) becomes vacuous in this case.
+Foreshadowing \cref{DeformationsSection}, it is these relations which get deformed when looking at deformations of the algebra. \end{rmk} \begin{proof}[Proof of \cref{LoopEndAlgebra}] In order to prove the statement, all that is required is to show that the morphisms of matrix factorisations above compose in the claimed way.
+The first and second relations follow from the maximally graded case, \cite[Theorem 2.13]{HabermannSmith}, \textit{mutatis mutandis}.
+The third relation is not present in the maximally graded case, although checking that it holds is similarly straightforward by composing generators.
+Namely, consider